 6. Google yourself – Even after you’ve taken all of the above precautions, take some time to search your name.
 Do an image and web search for your name (in quotes) to see what pops up.
 If you find anything, do your best to get it removed right away.

 Even if you’re a self-proclaimed “social media addict,” considering even a few of these above steps can save you embarrassment and increase the likelihood that the court rules in your favor in your auto accident case.
-For more ideas and recommendations, check out this accident injury blog.

 Related information to protect yourself: